News

 - Never share your NetID password or reuse your password on non-Cornell websites and watch out for phishing emails that attempt to steal your password.
 See the Phish Bowl for examples.

-Please join me this month in securing our world.
+Please join me this month in staying safe online.
 The more informed and empowered you and I are, the safer our community is.

 Thank you.